 Partnerships with other Pittsburgh youth organizations also provide students with opportunities and support for career exploration beyond the Fab Lab.
 During the first year of the program, Mentors in the Making partnered with School2Career to provide opportunities for students to gain professional experience.
 This partnership resulted in two MitM participants gaining work experience by working at CSC during summer camps

 This in-depth, hands-on STEM-focused mentoring program could reach more students and STEM professionals in the Pittsburgh area and beyond with increased funding and commitments from additional mentors.
-Desired mentors are professionals in STEM fields who are interested in making a difference in the life of an at-risk youth in the area.
-No previous fabrication experience is needed to be a mentor, just an interest in technology and a commitment to the process of developing meaningful making through mentoring.
-Fab Lab Staff Educators are on hand to help the pair work through the lessons and learn the software and hardware technologies.
+Desired mentors are professionals in STEM fields who are interested in empowering local high school students, interested in technology, and committed to developing a meaningful mentoring relationship.
+No prior experience in a makerspace is required to be a mentor.

-- Data collection and analysis from all three years (including current pilot year) examining results and impact
+- Data collection and analysis from all four years examining results and impact

 - Development of employment pipeline for “graduating” mentees